 - Make it clear how you can hire your service: free, freemium, or premium, for example.
 Also, review the regulations regarding the payment methods you will accept.

-The textual content of your App Page must highlight your app’s value proposition and features in a clear and concise way so merchants can easily understand what they can do and achieve with your app.
+The textual content of your App Page must highlight your app's value proposition and features clearly and concisely so merchants can easily understand what they can do and achieve with your app.

 Remember, your App Page is your main marketing tool and touchpoint with merchants.